 Institute of Bioengineering and Nanotechnology (IBN)

-A*STAR scientists have developed a drug delivery complex derived from green tea that enhances the safety and effectiveness of cancer treatment
+A drug delivery complex derived from green tea could enhance the safety and effectiveness of cancer treatment.

 A*STAR researchers have devised a method to generate a renewable source of mature human Kupffer cells for liver toxicity bioassays.

 Using an expanded genetic alphabet containing fluorescent artificial DNA bases, scientists can now visually detect and quantify DNA molecules for use in diagnostics.

 Cathode material made from organic molecules enhances the green credentials of rechargeable batteries

 Generating large numbers of universal immune cells could transform cancer immunotherapy

 channel with a strong preference for potassium ions offers rapid transport

 A surprising finding shows that some clusters of cells commonly found in the bloodstream of colorectal cancer patients are actually non-cancerous